 Level the Scale

 One of the main reasons why a digital scale keeps changing weights or is not reading accurately is that the scale is not on a level surface.
 You need to make certain that the scale is on a flat, smooth, level surface before you begin to weigh anything.
+People often face this problem when they are using a postal scale.

 Check Your Battery